Bánh Bột Chiên (Vietnamese Fried Rice Flour Cake)

 Buying Pre-made Rice Cakes

-Making the rice cake is the longest process in this recipe.
-Sometimes you have a craving for bot chien but don’t have time to make it from scratch and wait a few hours.
-I don’t blame you!
-Did you know that you can save some time by buying frozen or pre-made rice cakes?
+Making the rice cake is the most time-consuming part of this recipe.
+When a craving for bot chien strikes but you don’t have hours to spare, there’s a convenient shortcut: you can buy frozen or pre-made rice cakes to save time.

 If you live close to a large Vietnamese population, you can find pre-made rice cakes for bột chiên in the frozen section or refrigerated section of a Vietnamese grocery store.
 If you live in the DMV (DC, MD, VA) area, you might have some luck finding it at Eden Center in Falls Church, VA.

-Some Asian grocery stores will also carry the “bột chiên” flour mix.
-All you have to do is follow the directions on the back of the package to steam.
+Some Asian grocery stores also carry the “bột chiên” flour mix.
+To steam it, follow the directions on the back of the package.

 If you can’t find any of these, you can substitute the rice cakes for something else.